fhqvst/shark/README.md

 * Some sort of diary
 * Twitter integration

-Features that will _not_ be added includes:
+Features that will _not_ be added include:
 * Advanced graphing tools
 * Anything related to technical analysis